MPY-01/Caesar-Polo-Esau/polo/1961/polo-04.md

 Chinese Communist theorists acknowledge Lenin's contribution to the matter of contradictions in a "socialist" society.
 And well they might, as Mao himself, in On Contradiction (first published in China in April 1952), quotes Lenin's abovementioned statement.
 (3)

 But in order to clear the way for Mao as a creative thinker on contradictions, the theorists go on to minimize Lenin's contribution.
-Theorist Pien Chang says that, "Lenin was restricted by historical factors and was therefore not able to make a detailed elaboration of the basic theory of contradiction," (4) and Sun Tingguo alleges that, "Lenin in his day had come too late to make an all-round observation on the matter of internal contradictions in a socialist society."
+Theorist Pien Zhang says that, "Lenin was restricted by historical factors and was therefore not able to make a detailed elaboration of the basic theory of contradiction," (4) and Sun Tingguo alleges that, "Lenin in his day had come too late to make an all-round observation on the matter of internal contradictions in a socialist society."
 (5)

 Stalin's statements on contradictions under "socialism" are also mentioned, but only in a general way, and are similarly minimized.